 - Halogen lights

-- Covered light fixtures or electrical outlets with cloth or papers (or any material considered flammable)
+- Light fixtures or electrical outlets which are covered with cloth or papers (or any material considered flammable)

 - Butane torches, lighter fluids, gasoline, kerosene or any other flammable liquids